nkoster/runfaas/README.md

 }
 ```

-Here is an example function, named "test1", with a dependency "pg", which is a nodejs postgresql client module.
+Here is an example, with a function named "test1", and a dependency "pg", which is a nodejs postgresql client module.

 ```
 mkdir functions/test1